Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Discussion

-Our results align with Hou et al. \cite{10.1145/3695988}, both identifying a strong focus on \textit{code generation} tasks, reflecting the broad adoption of generative PTMs in development workflows.
+Our results align with \cite{10.1145/3695988}, both identifying a strong focus on \textit{code generation} tasks, reflecting the broad adoption of generative PTMs in development workflows.
 As shown in our findings, the number of PTMs associated with software implementation is more than 20 times higher than that of the next most represented SE activity, software maintenance.
-Our study advances the field by analyzing a substantially larger and more diverse set of over 2,205 PTMs, compared to Hou et al.'s literature-based analysis \cite{10.1145/3695988}.
+Our study advances the field by analyzing a substantially larger and more diverse set of over 2,205 PTMs, compared to the literature-based analysis by \cite{10.1145/3695988}.

-Consistent with Yang et al. \cite{yang2024ecosystemlargelanguagemodels}, who focus on code-centric LLMs, we observe this skew toward software implementation.
+Consistent with \cite{yang2024ecosystemlargelanguagemodels}, who focus on code-centric LLMs, we observe this skew toward software implementation.
 Yet, our work broadens the scope by covering a wider range of SE tasks and phases (identifying 147 distinct SE tasks across five SDLC activities), providing finer granularity and alignment with the full lifecycle.
 This imbalance highlights the urgent need for greater research and tooling support for early SDLC activities, such as requirements engineering and software design.
 The growing interest in PTMs simulating diverse SE roles, such as MetaGPT \cite{hong2023metagpt}, and the lack of benchmarks for these phases \cite{wang2025software}, highlight this gap.

-Our findings motivate future efforts to extend classification frameworks to additional repositories and develop tools to foster more balanced PTM support across the SDLC, unlocking PTMs’ full potential beyond software implementation.
+\cite{ferino2025novice} focused on LLM adoption among novice developers, highlighting that the most addressed tasks belonged to the software development activity and software maintenance.
+At the same time, they also identified challenges (i.e., losing learning opportunities) and suggested best practices (e.g., prompt engineering).
+Nevertheless, their study concentrates only on LLMs, with a focus on novice developers' practices.

+In terms of SDLC representation, Figure~\ref{fig:discussion_model_counts_per_se_activity} illustrates the number of models identified by each of the three aforementioned studies (\cite{10.1145/3695988,yang2024ecosystemlargelanguagemodels,ferino2025novice}) and ours.
+All four studies show that software implementation is the most dominant SE activity in terms of model coverage, a trend that is most pronounced in our study, with 2,004 PTMs.

+Regarding requirements engineering, we have catalogued a similar amount of resources as \cite{10.1145/3695988}, but significantly less than \cite{ferino2025novice}.
+Notably, \cite{ferino2025novice} grouped multiple SE tasks into broader SE activities, which, for instance, included 20 studies employing LLMs for \textit{benchmarking} as part of the combined activity ``Requirement Design \& Software Design".

+For software design, all previous studies analyzed a similar number of models (4, 5, and 7), while we found up to four times more PTMs in HF for such activity (30 PTMs), which may be explained by our broader scope and the inclusion of more recent PTMs.